Für Elise is one of Beethoven’s most famous and popular compositions – and one of the most famous in classical music, period.

 Theory 3 – Elisabeth Röckel

-Or was Elise actually the opera singer Elisabeth Röckel who performed in his opera Fidelio?
+Or was Elise actually the opera singer Elisabeth Röckel who performed in his popular opera Fidelio?

 Für Elise was written in 1810, a time when Beethoven and Elisabeth Röckel has been close.
 That was until she went off and married his rival Johann Nepomuk Hummel.